andrewdenty/blog/_posts/2020-07-01-a-visual-comparison-of-macos-catalina-and-big-sur.markdown

 One area where changes are evident are is in preferences windows.
 Both apps make use of Apple's new accent colour and new glyph icon library.

 ## Other bundled apps
 It was impossible to go into depth with every single bundled app.
-On the whole, the updates to Maps, Mail and Notes all look solid with extensive use of the new sidebar.
-When I've had time to use Mail and Notes a little more I will update this post.
+On the whole, the updates to Maps, Books and Mail all look solid with extensive use of the new sidebar.
 {% include image-gallery.html folder="/img/macos-new-ui/other-apps/" %}

 ## Utilities